Alpine skiing: races in Canada spark a flurry of vaccinations

 FIS does not mandate any vaccination for its athletes – FIS passports and PCR tests of no more than 72 hours are sufficient – but it is about entry into the respective countries, of which the World Cup will visit about a dozen in its round.
 Each country has its own regulations.

 Waldner was convinced “at some point you’ll need to be vaccinated anyway”.
 “The procedures can be stricter at any time because protocols are changing.
-And the Olympics in China will not go through without a full vaccine anyway.”
-Plus, in the long downhill weeks, there will be an issue that people who are not immunized will need a PCR test. another after 72 hours.
+And the Olympics in China will not go through without a full vaccination anyway.”
+Plus, in the long regression weeks, for example, it would be a problem that unvaccinated people They will need another PCR test 72 hours later.

 ‘Everyone can be vaccinated’